open-pioneer/trails-starter/docs/tutorials/HowToCreateAnApp.md

     ```

     - **(1)**
-      Imports the file `/my-config-file.json` as an URL.
+      Imports the file `/my-config-file.json` as a URL.
       The leading `/` is important: it references the root of the public directory.

         During development, Vite's dev server will serve the current file content from `src/public/my-config-file.json`.